MEffenberger/IPK_1/README.md

 The Transmission Control Protocol (TCP) ensures reliable packet delivery over IP through mechanisms to handle lost, out-of-order, duplicated, or corrupted packets.
 TCP/IP communication begins with a three-way handshake between two computers to establish a connection.
-Data is sent as byte streams, where the only certainties are the order of the bytes and the integrity of the data.
+Data is sent as byte streams, where the only certainty is the order of the bytes arrived.
 Thanks to the delimiters '\r\n' my client can distinguish between individual messages and process them accordingly.

 ### UDP

-The User Datagram Protocol (UDP) is a connectionless protocol that sends packets of data, called datagrams, over the network.
+The User Datagram Protocol (UDP) is a connectionless protocol that sends packets of data, datagrams, over the network.
 UDP is faster than TCP because it does not require a connection to be established before sending data and does not guarantee delivery of the data.
 The main problem with UDP is that it does not guarantee the order of the packets, nor does it guarantee that the packets will be delivered at all.
 To ensure that the packets are delivered, the client sends a confirmation message to the server and vice versa.
-Handling of possible duplicates is managed through the use of sequence numbers 'MessageID' which ensures that if the message has been received, it will not be processed again.
+Handling of possible duplicates is managed through the use of sequence numbers 'MessageID' which ensures that if the message has been received, it will not be processed again, only confirmed.

 ### Poll